LM-Commons/LmcCors/README.md

 As by default, all the various options are set globally for all routes:

 - `allowed_origins`: (array) List of allowed origins.
 To allow any origin, you can use the wildcard (`*`) character.
-If multiple origins are specified, ZfrCors will automatically check the `"Origin"` header's value, and only return the allowed domain (if any) in the `"Allow-Access-Control-Origin"` response header.
+If multiple origins are specified, LmcCors will automatically check the `"Origin"` header's value, and only return the allowed domain (if any) in the `"Allow-Access-Control-Origin"` response header.
 To allow any sub-domain, you can prefix the domain with the wildcard character (i.e. `*.example.com`).
 Please note that you don't need to add your host URI (so if your website is hosted as "example.com", "example.com" is automatically allowed.